pstlab/oRatio/README.md

 In particular, the service requires a set of paths to domain files, a set of requirements in the riddle language, and a set of predicates, among those defined within the domain files, of which one is interested in being notified of their start.
 The service returns an id of the reasoner, which is needed for querying it later, and a boolean that indicates whether the reasoning problem is consistent or not.
 Note that the returned consistency is not determined by the resolution process, hence, only trivial consistencies/inconsistencies are detected.
 Creating a new reasoner, however, automatically triggers the resolution process, whose result can be detected through a subscription to the `deliberative_state` topic.

 ### Incremental planning
 oRatio allows incremental planning.
 In case new requirements emerge during the execution of a plan, in particular, these can be communicated to a reasoner, which integrates them into the current plan.
-It is possible to communicate new requirements through the `create_reasoner` service of type `deliberative_tier/new_requirement`, which is structured as follows:
+It is possible to communicate new requirements through the `reasoner_creator` service of type `deliberative_tier/requirement_creator`, which is structured as follows:

 ```
 uint64 reasoner_id